Blake Lively’s It Ends With Us co-star addresses Justin Baldoni claims

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Blake Lively’s It Ends With Us co-star has spoken out over the Hollywood actor’s bombshell claims against their director, Justin Baldoni.
+Blake Lively’s It Ends With Us co-star Brandon Sklenar has spoken out over the Hollywood actor’s bombshell claims against their director, Justin Baldoni.

 In a new lawsuit, Lively has alleged that Baldoni, who directed and starred alongside her in the hit 2024 film, sexually harrassed her during filming.